Non-asymptotic Oracle Inequalities for the Lasso and Group Lasso in high dimensional logistic model: Introduction

 In this paper, we state general non asymptotic oracle inequalities for the Lasso and Group Lasso in logistic model within the framework of high-dimensional statistics.
-We first state ``slow`` oracle inequalities (see Theorem~\ref{theo02} and Theorem~\ref{theo0}) with no assumption on the Gram matrix, on the regressors nor on the margin.
-Secondly we provide ''fast'' oracle inequalities (see Theorem~\ref{theo21} and Theorem~\ref{theo1}) under \textit{restricted eigenvalues assumption} and some technical assumptions on the regressors.
-In each case, we give, as a consequence, the bounds for excess risk, $L_{2}(\frac{1}{n}\sum_{i=1}^{n}\delta_{z_{i}})$ and estimation errors for Lasso and Group Lasso in the ''usual`` logistic regression.
+We do not assume that $f_0$ is linear.
+We first state ``slow" oracle inequalities (see Theorem~\ref{theo02} and Theorem~\ref{theo0}) with no assumption on the Gram matrix, on the regressors nor on the margin.
+Secondly we provide ``fast" oracle inequalities (see Theorem~\ref{theo21} and Theorem~\ref{theo1}) under \textit{restricted eigenvalue assumption} and some technical assumptions on the regressors.
+In each case, we give, as a consequence, the bounds for excess risk, $L_{2}(\frac{1}{n}\sum_{i=1}^{n}\delta_{z_{i}})$ and estimation errors for Lasso and Group Lasso in the ``usual" logistic regression.
 Our non asymptotic results lead to an adaptive data-driven weighting of the $\ell_{1}$-norm (for the Lasso) and group norm (for the Group Lasso).
-Simulation study is given to illustrate the numerical performance of Group Lasso and Lasso with such weights.